bhavnicksm/autotiktokenizer/README.md

 # Supported Models

-AutoTikTokenizer current supports the following models (and their variants) out of the box, with support for other models to be tested and added soon!
+AutoTikTokenizer should ideally support ALL models on HF Hub but because of the vast diversity of models out there, we _cannot_ test out every single model.
+These are the models we have already validated for, and know that AutoTikTokenizer works well for them.
+If you have a model you wish to see here, raise an issue and we would validate and add it to the list.
+Thanks :)

 - [x] GPT2
 - [x] GPT-J Family